Submissions for TEMC 2021 will open soon

 Share your experience and your work with a presentation at TEMC 2021

-The Call for Abstracts opened on 18 December 2019.
+The Call for Abstracts for the 2021 even will open soon.
 In curating the program, the TEMC Program Committee will seek to build a program of linked discussions through the sessions.

 Abstract authors may be asked to re-frame or further develop their presentation; or explore a collaborative presentation with an author who has submitted a similarly themed abstract.

 For those who submitted an abstract to the postponed 2020 conference, submissions will be considered for the 2021 program.